Things to Do in Zadar in January

 Best Activities in January

-Old Town Walking Tours and Roman Heritage Exploration
+Zadar Old Town Walking and Historical Exploration

 Paklenica National Park Winter Hiking